pism/pism/_sources/manual/simplified-geometry/index.rst.txt

 INtercOmparison :cite:`GreveTakahamaCalov`, :cite:`Calovetal2009HEINOfinal`, MISMIP
 (below), and MISMIP3d (also below).

+PISM did not participate in ISMIP-HOM but does support most of prescribed experiments (see :ref:`sec-ISMIP-HOM`).

 PISM participated in HEINO, but this ability is unmaintained.
 We believe the continuum problem described by HEINO, also used in EISMINT II experiment H (above), is not meaningfully approximate-able because of a required discontinuous jump in the basal